 Introduces modern robust optimization, including theory, applications, and computation.
 Presents formulations and their connection to probability, information and risk theory for conic optimization (linear, second-order, and semidefinite cones) and integer optimization.
 Application domains include analysis and optimization of stochastic networks, optimal mechanism design, network information theory, transportation, pattern classification, structural and engineering design, and financial engineering.
 Students formulate and solve a problem aligned with their interests in a final project.

-Introduces multiple regression methods for causal inference and descriptive analysis in economics and related disciplines.
-Extensions include instrumental variables methods, analysis of randomized experiments and quasi-experimental research designs, and regression with time series data.
-Develops the skills needed to conduct - and critique - empirical studies in economics and related fields.
-Students complete an empirical project with a written description and interpretation of results; this may involve original data collection or use of existing data sets.
-Applications drawn from real-world examples and frontier research.
+Introduces regression and other tools for causal inference and descriptive analysis in empirical economics.
+Topics include analysis of randomized experiments, instrumental variables methods and regression discontinuity designs, differences-in-differences estimation, and regress with time series data.
+Develops the skills needed to conduct — and critique — empirical studies in economics and related fields.
+Empirical applications are drawn from published examples and frontier research.
 Familiarity with statistical programming languages is helpful.
-Students taking graduate version complete additional assignments.
+Students taking graduate version complete an empirical project leading to a short paper.
+Limited to 70 total for versions meeting together.

 Provides an introduction to tools used for probabilistic reasoning in the context of discrete systems and processes.
 Tools such as the probabilistic method, first and second moment method, martingales, concentration and correlation inequalities, theory of random graphs, weak convergence, random walks and Brownian motion, branching processes, Markov chains, Markov random fields, correlation decay method, isoperimetry, coupling, influences and other basic tools of modern research in probability will be presented.
 Algorithmic aspects and connections to statistics and machine learning will be emphasized.